codingchild2424/cl_bert_kt/README.md

 # DCL4KT+LLM: Difficulty-focused Contrasitve Learning for Knowledge Tracing with Large Language Model

-This repository is for the research named Difficulty-focused Contrasitve Learning for Knowledge Tracing with LLM.
+This repository is for the research named Difficulty-focused Contrasitve Learning for Knowledge Tracing with LLM (https://arxiv.org/abs/2312.11890).

 # Performance (changed)